<!-- FAQPage Structured Data -->

 No formal maximum tolerated dose (MTD) has been established for TUDCA.
 The highest published dose is 2,000 mg/day for 54 weeks (ALS trial), at which no dose-limiting toxicities were observed.
 In the absence of an established MTD, there is no evidence-based rationale for exceeding 2,000 mg/day.
 At doses above 1,500 mg/day, diarrhea becomes the rate-limiting side effect for most individuals.

-In the event of acute overdose (significantly exceeding recommended doses), the expected toxicity profile would mirror therapeutic side effects at higher intensity: severe diarrhea with risk of dehydration and electrolyte imbalance.
+In the event of acute overdose (well above recommended doses), the expected toxicity profile would mirror therapeutic side effects at higher intensity: severe diarrhea with risk of dehydration and electrolyte imbalance.
 Treatment is supportive (rehydration, electrolyte replacement).
 There is no specific antidote for TUDCA.

 TUDCA is not a food or a vitamin.
 It is a bioactive bile acid with pharmacological effects.
 The following scenarios require medical consultation before starting TUDCA: